 Minister Ng Highlights Budget 2021 Investments In Small Businesses And Entrepreneurs

-WINNIPEG, MB, April 23, 2021 /CNW/ - Budget 2021 is the Government of Canada's plan to finish the fight against COVID-19 and ensure a robust economic recovery that is sustainable and inclusive of all Canadians.
+YELLOWKNIFE, NT, April 30, 2021 /CNW/ - Budget 2021 is the Government of Canada's plan to finish the fight against COVID-19 and ensure a robust economic recovery that is sustainable and inclusive of all Canadians.

-Today, the Honourable Mary Ng, Minister of Small Business, Export Promotion and International Trade, attended a fireside chat with Dayna Spiring, President and CEO of Economic Development Winnipeg, to discuss investments in small businesses and entrepreneurs from Budget 2021: A Recovery Plan for Jobs, Growth, and Resilience.
+Today, the Honourable Mary Ng, Minister of Small Business, Export Promotion and International Trade, along with Michael McLeod, Member of Parliament for Northwest Territories, participated virtually in a roundtable with local small businesses in the Northwest Territories to discuss investments in small businesses and entrepreneurs from Budget 2021: A Recovery Plan for Jobs, Growth, and Resilience.

-The discussion between Minister Ng and Ms. Spiring focused on the many measures proposed in the budget to help small businesses and entrepreneurs bridge through the pandemic and come back stronger after recovery.
+The discussion focused on the many measures proposed in the budget to bridge small businesses and entrepreneurs, with an accent on Indigenous peoples and women, through the pandemic and help them come back stronger.
 Minister Ng highlighted that this is the most small business-friendly budget in Canadian history.
 From extending emergency measures like the Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy to incentivizing rehiring in recovery through a new Canada Recovery Hiring Program, Budget 2021 includes significant investments to support businesses in getting online and hiring back workers, commits to decisive action on lowering credit card fees, and improves support for exporters.
+The budget also proposes an additional $1 billion for the Universal Broadband Fund to support the rollout of broadband in rural and remote communities across Canada.

-The Government of Canada's top priority remains protecting Canadians' health and safety, particularly during this third wave of the pandemic and given the more aggressive variants of the virus.
+The Government of Canada's top priority remains protecting Canadians' health and safety, particularly given the more aggressive variants of the virus during this third wave of the pandemic.
 Vaccine rollout is under way across Canada, with federal government support in every province and territory.

 Canada entered the pandemic in a strong fiscal position.
 This allowed the government to take quick, decisive and responsible action, supporting people and businesses, and put Canada where it needs to be for a successful and strong recovery.